herbishere/CS340-SU19-Group_Project/README.md

 # Simple Basketball Web Application

 ## What It Does
-In this web application, you can create, read, update, and delete data from an NBA database.
+In this web application, you can create, read, update, and delete data from an NBA database with sample data.

 ## Technology Used
 - JavaScript